Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L06_Modifying_Views.md

     **Title column** should get wider.

-6. Select the **Primary Email** column header and drag the right edge to the right until the emails are visible.
+6. Select the **Primary Email** column header and drag the right edge to the right until the entire email addresses are visible.

 7. Click **Save**.